Cybertelecom

 • Deleting files and using a trace removal tool to scrub the memory of any vestiges of the files.
 [Citrin]

-Where the bad deed falls under 18 U.S.C. § 1030(a)(5)(B), there is a private right of action (if you are injured, you can sue!).
+Where the bad deed falls under 18 U.S.C. § 1030(a)(5)(B), there is a private right of action.
 18 U.S.C. § 1030(g).
 [Theofel at 1078] [IMS at 526] [Yonkers] [See Fiber Sys Intl (finding private right of action for violation of any CFAA provision)] Remedy includes compensatory damages, injunctive relief, or equitable relief.
 Actions must be brought within 2 years of the date of the act or the discovery of the damage.
 Injured parties may also consider seeking relief under the Electronic Communications Privacy Act which prohibits the unauthorized interception and access of communications.

 Passwords